 What is Stage Fighting?

 Stage combat or fight choreography is a specialised technique in theatre designed to create the illusion of physical combat without causing harm to the performers.
-It is employed in live stage plays as well as operatic and ballet productions.
+It is used in live stage plays as well as tv and movie productions.

 Click HERE for stage fighting clubs in Scotland.